mmnowak/zesthouse/README.md

 ### About Us Page
 * Includes a paragraph introducing the owners and the idea behind the business.
 ![about us page](docs/features/about.png)
-* Features description of facilities avaliable, accompanied by relevant pictures.
+* Features description of facilities available, accompanied by relevant pictures.
 ![facilities section](docs/features/facilities.png)
-* Includes the venue location on an embeded Google Map.
+* Includes the venue location on an embedded Google Map.
 ![the map on the about us page](docs/features/map.png)
 * User stories covered: 3, 5, 7, 12.

 ### Gallery Page
-* A masonry style picture gallery.
+* A masonry-style picture gallery.
 Arranged in three columns on large- and medium-sized devices, and a single column on small screens.
 * User stories covered: 10, 11.
 ![gallery page](docs/features/gallery.png)

 ### Menu Page
-* The menu overview takes form of a carousel containing cards, each card representing a menu section with a corresponding title and image.
+* The menu overview takes the form of a carousel containing cards, each card representing a menu section with a corresponding title and image.
 It shows three cards per slide on medium and large devices and one card per slide on small devices.
 It contains nine sections (Cold pressed juices, tropical juices, smoothies, smoothie bowls, juice shots, slushies, hot drinks, alcoholic drinks and snacks).
 * Allows the user to navigate via back and forward arrows, located at the top on small screens and at the sides on medium and large screens.

 ![Menu carousel on deskop](docs/features/menupagecarousel.jpg)